Summary

 Peugeot says that the 508 PSE can complete a 0-60mph sprint in 5.2 seconds, and travel a maximum of 26 miles on just electric power.

 This is the most expensive model that Peugeot has ever sold, and by current plug-in hybrid standards, that all-electric range is middling.
-The cheaper Volvo V60 Recharge comparatively has an electric range of 54 miles, while What Car? points out that the BMW M340i Touring is more exciting on the road and that the Skoda Octavia vRS plug-in hybrid is a more practical choice.
+The cheaper Volvo V60 Recharge comparatively has an electric range of 54 miles.

-Despite its flaws, a number of outlets argue that the 508 PSE has some definite charms – Carwow explains that this sports saloon and estate is “extremely handsome, fast and comfortable”, while Auto Express says that this is “a versatile machine loaded with kit that also boasts strong efficiency”.
+Although its review scores have been quite poor compared to similarly priced cars from other brands, a number of outlets argue that the 508 PSE has some charms – Carwow explains that this sports saloon and estate is “extremely handsome, fast and comfortable”, while Auto Express says that this is “a versatile machine loaded with kit that also boasts strong efficiency”.

 If you find this flagship performance model intriguing, you may be deterred by its price tag.
 Parkers comments that, “with a list price of more than £50,000, the 508 PSE is a tough sell for private buyers”.